teamcfadvance/IrreversibleURLShortener/README.md

 --------------

-To use, first initialize the datasource model/bean and the IrrversibleURLShortener compoenent:
+To use, first initialize the datasource model/bean and the IrrversibleURLShortener component:

 ```ColdFusion
 <cfset db = CreateObject('component','Datasource').init(